rcmetcalf/rcmetcalf.github.io/_posts/2015-07-06-education.md

 ---

-# Proud Tar Heel at the University of North Carolina at Chapel Hill.
+# <center>Proud Tar Heel at the University of North Carolina at Chapel Hill.</center>

-Despite a diverse range of interests, including history, writing, design, and event planning, I was able to structure a degree program that fully engaged my interests.
+I have a diverse range of interests, including history, writing, design, and event planning.
+I was able to structure a degree program that fully engaged my interests.

 I am working towards a B.A. in Media and Journalism, with a concentration in Public Relations, and a B.A. in Archaeology.
 In addition to these degree programs, I am minoring in Information and Library Science.